zhaoSeo/kawai-todo/README.md

-# kawai-todo
+# Kawai To Do

-kawai to do app made with react native
+Kawai To do App made with React Native